bosagora/docs-bosagora-io/docs/13-flash-layer.md

 ### Opening a Channel

 Channels are opened by the peer that provides the initial funds.
-This peer is referred to as which *funding peer*.
+This peer is referred to as the *funding peer*.
 Channels are marked as open with an on-chain transaction called the *funding transaction*.
 With funding transactions, the funds are locked with a multisig.
 The funds can only be consumed in a manner that both peers mutually agree on and provide the signatures for.

 The steps are as follows: